Conditional Compilation in Autoconf and Automake

 ])

 The second argument is the action-if-true, and the last is the action-if-false.
-The AM_CONDITIONAL passes the WITH_PORTAUDIO variable to automake, so we could use it later there for the actual conditional compilation.
-The AC_DEFINE macro, enables us to define a symbol in config.h.
-The last two arguments are the value for the defined symbol (leave empty if you just want it to be defined) and the last one is the help string that will appear in config.h (both arguments are required if you want to use autoheader).
+The AM_CONDITIONAL passes the WITH_PORTAUDIO variable to automake, so we can use it later there for the actual conditional compilation.
+The AC_DEFINE macro enables us to define a symbol in config.h.
+The last two arguments are the value for the defined symbol (leave empty if you just want it to be defined) and the help string that will appear in config.h (both arguments are required if you want to use autoheader).
 The PKG_CHECK_MODULES is unrelated, but it uses pkg-config to get the required CFLAGS and libraries for the given library.

 if WITH_PORTAUDIO